banbox/bandoc/bot/en/configuration.md

 market_type: spot  # Market type: spot for spot trading, linear for USDT-margined contracts, inverse for coin-margined contracts, option for options contracts
 contract_type: swap  # swap for perpetual contracts, future for expiring contracts
 odbook_ttl: 1000  # Order book expiration time, in milliseconds, default is 500
-concur_num: 2  # Concurrent number of symbol K-line downloads, default is 2 symbols
+concur_num: 2  # Concurrent number of symbol candle downloads, default is 2 symbols
 order_type: market  # Order type: market for market orders, limit for limit orders
 stop_enter_bars: 20  # Cancel the limit entry order if it is not filled within this many candles, default is 0 (disabled)
 prefire: 0  # Whether to trigger 10% ahead of the bar’s completion time